 How to Clean Your Dog’s Ears

-Okay, how exactly do you clean your dog’s ears?
-Let’s be honest: most dogs dislike having their ears cleaned, so it is important to practice with your pup before attempting to do any actual cleaning.
+OK, how exactly do you clean your dog’s ears?
+Let’s be honest: Most dogs dislike having their ears cleaned, so it is important to practice with your pup before attempting to do any actual cleaning.
 Some dogs may happily sit in your lap, but others could require restraint.
 (Below instructions assume the right ear is being cleaned.)
 For detailed photos and additional instructions, see this post from WSU.

 1. Get in position.